Billy1900/Awesome-Differential-Privacy/k-anonymization-algo/README.md

 ## 2. Configure

 You can run the code just by `python k_anonymity.py` or `python kanonymity_eval.py` in directory `src`.
 Python 3.7 or Python 2.7 was tested successfully.

+## 3. Theory

+the code is based on the algorithm proposed from this paper [Link](https://github.com/Billy1900/Differential-Privacy/blob/master/k-Anonymity.pdf)